understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ### Explanations

 We still need some explanations to evaluate.
 For this, there are two possibilities in Quantus.
-Either you provide:
+You can provide:
-1. pre-computed attributions (`np.ndarray`) or
+1. Pre-computed attributions (`np.ndarray`)
-2. an explanation function (`callable`) e.g., use the built-in method `quantus.explain` or your own customised function
+2. An explanation function (`callable`), e.g., the built-in method `quantus.explain` or your own customised function

 We describe the different options in detail below.